 If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
 If the concern is with regards to the headteacher, it must be referred to the chair of governors.
-Staff can contact the Chair of Governors on 07983363720 or sandrasimpson 1980@outlook.com
+The chair of governors is Sandra Simpson.
+She can be contacted by email: chair@weststreet.lancs.sch.uk or by phone: 07983363720.

-Any concerns regarding the safeguarding practices at the school will be raised with the Leadership Team, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
-This is included in the Staff Handbook.
-If a staff member feels unable to raise an issue with the Leadership Team, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).
+Any concerns regarding the safeguarding practices at the school will be raised with the LT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+If a staff member feels unable to raise an issue with the LT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).